ChartBoost/chartboost-mediation-android-sdk-demo/README.md

-Android Helium SDK
+Android Chartboost Mediation SDK
 ====

-The Android Helium SDK, by Chartboost, is a Unified-Auction & Mediated solution which helps developers increase their mobile apps' revenue with the inclusion of other supported Programmatic & Mediated SDKs.
+The Android Chartboost Mediation SDK, by Chartboost, is a Unified-Auction & Mediated solution which helps developers increase their mobile apps' revenue with the inclusion of other supported Programmatic & Mediated SDKs.

 ## Getting Started
 ---

 ### Before You Begin:
-1. Have you set up your app with Helium?
+1. Have you set up your app with Chartboost Mediation?
 2. Does your app have placements?

-If not, simply add your app and create the placements in the Helium dashboard by following the [documentation here.](https://helium.chartboost.com/resources/docs/import-app)
+If not, simply add your app and create the placements in the Chartboost Mediation dashboard by following the [documentation here.](https://developers.chartboost.com/docs/mediation-import-apps)

 ### Add Gradle Dependencies: